Yufeng-shen/StrainRecon/README.md

 - [Reconstruction file](#recfile-format): Files in the folder recFile/.
 They contain the reconstructed strain values.

 ### peakFile format
 It is a hdf5 file, which stores the Bragg peak patterns in windows along with other information about the experiment.
 As of now, the window size is fixed as (&Delta;J=300, &Delta;K=160, &Delta;&Omega;=45), the units are number of pixels, number of pixels, and number of frames.
-The datasets are: (assuming there are N+1 peaks recorded)
+The datasets are: (assuming there are N peaks recorded)

-- "/Gs": shape of (N+1,3).
+- "/Gs": shape of (N,3).
 The corresponding reciprocal vectors before distortion.

-- "/MaxInt": shape of (N+1).
+- "/MaxInt": shape of (N).
 The maximum intensities of peaks.

 - "/OrienM": shape of (3,3).
 The average orientation of the grain.